borg-1of1/MTG_Management/protocols/master-deckbuilding-logic.md

 Do not present this as a risk note buried in a summary.
 It must appear as a named flag that requires acknowledgment.
 If multiple swaps in a session cumulatively increase CMC, apply the flag to the cumulative effect at the end of the session even if no individual swap triggered it.

+### 6. The Best-in-Class Override Rule — Unowned vs. Owned Alternatives

+The Zero-Cost Rule (Directive 2) prefers inventory cards "at equivalent power level."
+This directive governs the case where they are not equivalent — where a web guide or community source recommends an unowned card as "best in class," "optimal," or similarly framed, and a comparable card already exists in `_Global_Inventory`.

+In this case, do not default to the unowned card on the strength of its reputation alone.
+The output must include an explicit flag before the unowned card is added to any swap list:

+> **FLAG: Best-in-class recommendation is unowned.
+[Unowned Card] vs. [Owned Alternative] — confirm power gap before proceeding.**

+The flag must state:
+- The estimated purchase cost of the unowned card
+- The specific mechanical edge it provides over the owned alternative (not just "stronger" or "better," but the concrete functional difference — e.g., instant speed vs. sorcery speed, broader answer range, lower CMC)
+- That the owned alternative remains a valid, biased-toward default if the user does not want to confirm the purchase

+If no comparable owned alternative exists, this rule does not apply and the unowned card may be recommended under standard Phase 3 / Phase 4 handling.
+This rule does not override the Zero-Cost Rule — it governs only the cases the Zero-Cost Rule's "equivalent power level" clause leaves unresolved.

 ---
 ## The Tiered Upgrade Path